 Then the object tracking can be done.
 You should differentiate between the following 2 cases:

 - If you want to run a geometry-supported solve (see Geometry Object for details), drag the respective object into the Geometry Object field in the Object Tracker’s Trackers tab.
 The object must be positioned correctly (with regard to perspective) in front of the object to be tracked.
 When doing so, the scene has to be viewed through the solved camera (if this does not exist, then through the Viewport camera).

-- For a solve without geometry (see Geometry Object for details) is done (for which more Tracks are required), the Geometry Object field must be empty.
+- If a solve without geometry (see Geometry Object for details) is done (for which more Tracks are required), the Geometry Object field must be empty.

 - Click on the Run 3D Solver button in the Object Tracker’s Reconstruction tab.

 If the 3D object solve was successful the Object Tracker will have the position and rotation keyframes needed to track the movements of the object to be tracked.
 3D objects can now be inserted and made Child objects of the Object Tracker, which will let them move with it accordingly.